Mary1798/SadNavySeal/index.md

 ### 3. Security
- I do not collect personally identifiable information from the users .
+ I do not collect personally identifiable information from the users.

 ### 4. Links to Other Sites
 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.